-Flat screen TV.
+Flat screen TV, with Freeview.
 DVD Player.
-Sky dish with Freeview.
 CD / Radio with remote.

 Open-plan with hand-painted cream units and glazed wall units including solid oak worktops with inset sink.

-Gas hob with electric oven, microwave, dishwasher, fridge and washing machine.
+Gas hob with electric oven, microwave, dishwasher, fridge with ice box , and washing machine.